auerswal/pubcloud2020/README.md

 4. [Deploy a Virtual Network Infrastructure](ex4-infra/) - a VPC, public and private subnets, elastic IP address, elastic network interfaces, and three EC2 instances
+5. [Deploy IPv6 in Your Cloud Virtual Network](ex5-ipv6/) - where we find out
+   that IPv6 is different from IPv4

 ## Additional Stuff